Infographic illustrating the connection between the oral microbiome in the mouth and overall gut health.

 D. Use chewable microbiome formulations

-Chewables interact with oral surfaces directly — activating oral–gut microbial signalling before reaching the intestines.
+Chewables interact with oral surfaces directly — activating oral–gut microbial signaling before reaching the intestines.

 A product designed for this pathway: